 Several Peculiarities of a Dedicated Team

-To a certain extent, both parties will work on the project together.
+- To a certain extent, both parties will work on the project together.
 That's why this model is common when a client company wants to build an MVP, which requires agility.

 In Which Cases Does a Dedicated Partnership Make Sense?